 Emergencies and Extreme Weather

-Power outages: If you lose power, to prevent poisoning from carbon monoxide, NEVER use a gas or charcoal grill indoors, and NEVER use a generator indoors; only use outdoors far from open windows or vents.
-Call Puget Sound Energy at 1-888-225-5773 to report a power outage; you can also report it online and check an outage map at PSE;
+- Power outages: If you lose power, to prevent poisoning from carbon monoxide, NEVER use a gas or charcoal grill indoors, and NEVER use a generator indoors; only use outdoors far from open windows or vents.
+Call Puget Sound Energy at 1-888-225-5773 to report a power outage; you can also report it online and check PSE's outage map;

-Warming centers: The public is welcome to come to Bellevue's four community centers (Crossroads, Highland, North Bellevue and South Bellevue) during regular hours of operations.
-Addresses and hours are available;
+- Warming centers: The public is welcome to come to Bellevue's four community centers (Crossroads, Highland, North Bellevue and South Bellevue) during regular hours of operations;

-Stay informed: Bellevue uses various social media channels and its website to inform the public during storms and other emergencies.
-Visit the city home page for updated information during a storm, or sign up for email notifications on the Extreme Weather Response page, where there are links to emergency preparedness pages on a range of topics.
+- Stay informed: Bellevue uses various social media channels and its website to inform the public during storms and other emergencies.
+Visit the city home page for updated information during a storm, sign up for email notifications on the this page or find more information on emergency preparedness pages on a range of topics.